 What Is an Interpreter?

 Interpreters are similar to translators as they translate one language to another.
 The biggest difference is that interpreters translate spoken word and spoken language — often in real-time.

-Whether interpreting a different language for a diplomat, politician, or a business associate, interpreters need to be able to think quickly and digest lots of information very fast.
+Whether interpreting a different language for a diplomat, politician, or business associate, interpreters need to be able to think quickly and digest lots of information very fast.
 They need to have a deep understanding of colloquialisms and figures of speech and be able to translate a phrase’s non-literal meaning into a different language.

 Interpretation services can be pretty expensive as a result.

-Difference Between a Translator and an Interpreter
+Difference Between a Translator and Interpreter

 The main difference between a translator and an interpreter is the way language is translated — oral or written.

 While these are two very different skill sets, the jobs are often confused for each other or considered more similar than they actually are.

 The key differences are that translators work independently (usually alone) and aren’t often worried about the same challenges interpreters may face in a live setting.

 - Translators translate written words — not spoken ones